 The Post Oak Club was founded in 1976 as a “Closed” club.
 This means that the facilities, meetings, speakers, and events are for those who have a personal problem with alcohol and a desire to stop drinking.
 Family members, children or “significant others” cannot attend the meetings with you.
 If you think you have a personal problem with alcohol and have a desire to stop drinking, you are welcome.
 (Club Membership is not a requirement to attend meeting sat The Post Oak Club)

 There are many other meetings in the Houston area that are open for anyone including your family, significant others and those interested in learning about AA to attend.
 You can find these by searching here.
-There are also support groups for any other addiction you may be dealing with.
-They are easy to find – just do a Google search for the particular addiction you need help with.

 All meetings at Post Oak Club are non-smoking, but we do have outdoor accommodations for smokers.